 Is Measles Here To Stay?

-In 2000, the Pan-American Health Organization announced a monumental public health achievement: Widespread vaccination efforts, overseen by the Centers for Disease Control and Prevention, had effectively eliminated measles from the United States.
+In 2000, the Pan American Health Organization announced a monumental public health achievement: Widespread vaccination efforts, overseen by the Centers for Disease Control and Prevention, had effectively eliminated measles from the United States.

-The disease, which before the vaccination era affected 3 to 4 million people in the U.S. each year, was now isolated to small, contained outbreaks connected to international travel.
+The disease, which before the vaccination era affected 3 million to 4 million people in the U.S. each year, was now isolated to small, contained outbreaks connected to international travel.

 This year's record-setting outbreak threatens that achievement.

 Since January, over 700 cases of measles have been reported in 22 states.
-Most of the affected have never been vaccinated.
+Most of the affected had never been vaccinated.
 Sixty people have been hospitalized, and the case numbers continue to climb, although in some regions, like the Pacific Northwest, outbreaks have subsided.

-Though the current numbers are dwarfed by the scale of cases in the first half of the 20th century, they're still meaningful, says René Najera, an epidemiologist and editor of the vaccine education website History of Vaccines.
+Though the current numbers are dwarfed by the scale of cases in the first half of the 20th century, they're still meaningful, says René Najera, an epidemiologist and the editor of the vaccine education website History of Vaccines.

 "We are getting very close to a tipping point.
 If cases continue to escalate, the U.S. could lose its elimination status," says Najera.

-Note: An earlier version of this story misspelled Thomas C. Peebles' last name as Pebbles.